Smartphones can completely replace a dedicated card reader and process payments on their own.

 When signed up, you install the EFTPOS app on your phone and log in.
 After entering and confirming a transaction amount, the customer holds their phone or contactless card close to your phone to pay.

 The smartphone sends transaction data to a payment processor through its internet connection.
-Once the transaction is approved by the banks and card issuers, it’s completed.
+Once approved by the banks and card issuers, the transaction is complete.

 Your business account usually receives funds within 1-3 business days.